 - 2.1.
 The council has a number of statutory functions that involve officers investigating the conduct of others with a view to bringing legal action against them.
 These functions include investigating anti-social behaviour, fly tipping, noise nuisance control, planning (contraventions), benefit fraud, contraventions of trading standards, licensing and food safety legislation. - 2.2.
 Whilst the majority of investigations are carried out openly, some investigations must be carried out using covert surveillance techniques or involve the acquisition of communications data.
 Communications data is information about the times of calls or internet use and the location and identity of the callers, but not the content of the calls or details of the websites viewed. - 2.3.
 RIPA regulates the authorisation and monitoring of these investigations to safeguard the public from unwarranted intrusion of privacy. - 2.4.
 With effect from 1 November 2012, the Protection of Freedoms Act 2012 requires local authorities to obtain the approval of a magistrate for the use of covert surveillance. - 2.5.
-In line with the revised Code of Practice, reports detailing the use of RIPA are submitted to Standards Committee on a quarterly basis. - 2.6.
-Since October 2015, no covert surveillance has been authorised. - 2.7.
-Since October 2015, there have been no requests for CCTV footage for RIPA investigations.
+In line with the revised Code of Practice, reports detailing the use of RIPA are submitted to Standards and General Purposes Committee on a quarterly basis. - 2.6.
+Since February 2016: - no covert surveillance has been authorised; - no requests for CCTV footage for RIPA investigations have been received:

-- 2.8.
-No RIPA no authorisations have been rejected by the Magistrates Court. - 2.9.
-Since October 2015, no applications have been made for the acquisition of communications data. - 2.10.
-The annual statistics return to report on the conduct and use of directed surveillance and covert human intelligence was returned to the Office of Surveillance Commissioners Office on 30 April 2015.
+- no RIPA no authorisations have been rejected by the Magistrates Court; - no applications have been made for the acquisition of communications data. - 2.7.
+The annual statistics return to report on the conduct and use of directed surveillance and covert human intelligence was returned to the Office of Surveillance Commissioner on 11 April 2016.